-Explore the vibrant and pristine island of Boracay in the Philippines.
-This guide on the top 22 things to do and tourist spots in this island has everything you need for planning the perfect getaway.
+Explore the vibrant and pristine island of Boracay Island in the Philippines.
+This guide on what to do at Boracay and tourist spots has everything you need for planning the perfect getaway.
+Choose from White Beach water activities, island hopping tours, and find out other recommended things to do in Boracay that you should add in your itinerary.

 Boracay is also the ultimate water sports playground.
 From cliff diving, island hopping trips, to parasailing, you're sure to get a good dose of adrenaline rush here.